tinymce/beehive-flow/README.md

  - branchType - one of: `main`, `feature`, `hotfix`, `spike`, `release`
  - branchState - state of the branch - similar to branchType, but splits release branches into 2 separate states.
    May be one of: `main`, `feature`, `hotfix`, `spike`, `releaseCandidate`, `releaseReady`
- - isLatestReleaseBranch - Is this a release branch, and is it the _latest_ release branch?
-If `true`, this is the state where beehive-flow would npm tag the build as `latest`.
+ - isLatest - If this version were to be published, would it be the `latest` build?

 If you want to read this from a Jenkinsfile: